nathanielsandberg/QuickNode_Writing_Assessment/READMe.md

 * Delete data when you no longer need it.

 With an API, multiple systems can interact with the same information to keep a centralized record of your data.
-You systems can be interoperable and exist in many different code bases when you use APIs.
+Your systems can be interoperable and exist in many different code bases when you use APIs.
-You can make changes on the front-end that don't require changes on the backend, and you can make change to the backend and the API that don't require changes on the front-end.
+You can make changes on the front-end that don't require changes on the backend, and you can make changes to the backend and the API that don't require changes on the front-end.

 You should learn how to do the following in this document: